 Mosquitos here can do more than give you an itchy bump, they carry and transmit dengue and other diseases.
 They are also out all day long too, not just after dusk.
 I normally love natural remedies but that is assuming some level of effectiveness.
 When it comes to tropical, disease-carrying mosquitos, Deet is your best friend.
 It is safe for babies 2 months and up.
 On the other hand, natural repellents containing oils such as eucalyptus or lemon oil are only safe once your child is three years old.
 There is one brand here in India that contains Deet.
 You can buy online but the sprayer is not very good, it leaks a ton and smells terrible.
-I import bug spray from the US to use.
+I import these from the US to use.
 Be sure you know how to correctly apply Deet based bug spray.
-I always give a bath after an evening outside to wash off all the bug spray.
+I always give a bath after an evening outside to wash off all the residue before bed.

 Pollution in India

 I was so afraid of the pollution levels in India before moving here and, it’s true it does get bad – really bad.
 However, it’s not an issue year-round and air-purifiers are amazing at removing toxins from the air.
 These are great for outdoor activities and they do make them in child and toddler sizes.
 The best thing to do is plan your visit when air pollution is not a major issue or stay to the south.
 Kerala, for example, does not struggle with the same air quality issues that the rest of the country does.

 The best time of year to visit India

 It’s important to plan your visit at the right times, especially when traveling with kids because you need to avoid the pollution and extreme heat if you want to enjoy the outdoors.
 The best time to visit India is February-April and August-October.
 Most people say September-October but I love August here.
 It’s still monsoon season so you get clear skies and clean air.
 It’s still very warm and humid but not as hot as the other summer months.